coreos/docs/os/coreos-hardening-guide.md

-# CoreOS hardening guide
+# CoreOS Container Linux hardening guide

-This guide covers the basics of securing a CoreOS Linux instance.
-CoreOS has a very slim network profile and the only service that listens by default on CoreOS is sshd on port 22 on all interfaces.
+This guide covers the basics of securing a Container Linux Linux instance.
+Container Linux has a very slim network profile and the only service that listens by default on Container Linux is sshd on port 22 on all interfaces.
 There are also some defaults for local users and services that should be considered.

 ## Remote listening services